SDavenia/ups_gen/README.md

 - `--model_id`: HuggingFace id of the model that is required to produce the generations.

-### 4. Obtain plots and build Linear Mixed Models
+## 📊 Plotting & Analysis
-Codes to obtain the plots and the statistical analysis are contained in python notebooks briefly described below.
+Use the following notebooks for visualization and statistical analysis:
-- `visualize_pct_shifts.ipynb` -> Contains the code to obtain the plots which are present in the paper to visualise the shifts compared to the base case.
+- `visualize_pct_shifts.ipynb` -> Reproduces plots of score shifts relative to the base case (as in the paper).
-- `visualize_fit_lmm.ipynb` -> Contains the code for the statistical analysis which is included in the paper to answer RQ1 and RQ2.
+- `visualize_fit_lmm.ipynb` -> Fits linear mixed models for analyzing RQ1 and RQ2.

-### 📁 Structure of the Repository
+## 📁 Structure of the Repository
 - `src/`
   - `generate_answers.py` – Script for generating answers
   - `wright_open_to_close.py` – Script for obtaining the evaluator model decisions.